Professionalism in the Arts [MUTH 340]

 Instructor: Greg Wanless

-This course will also provide an opportunity for you to acquire knowledge and to further develop critical thinking about the development of the professional theatre artist in Canada.
+This course will also provide an opportunity for you to acquire knowledge and to further develop critical thinking about the development of the professional arts in Canada.

 As well, there will be opportunities for you to develop skills in various approaches to writing for the arts through weekly critical responses, creating a professional ‘pitch’ letter as well as the creation of a major document – the Personal Business Plan.

-250 words (+/- 10%) critical response to class readings and seminars and due on assigned Tuesdays prior to class time.
+300 words (+/- 10%) critical response to class readings, seminars or other events and due on specific assigned Tuesdays prior to class time (2:30 pm).
 This initial response can focus on any aspect of the reading or seminar that engages you.
 The marking for this assignment is pass/fail and is worth 1 mark each

-Assignment 2: Cover letter for your most desired professional position
+Assignment 2 - Cover letter for your most desired professional position 10 marks

 You will be given an unidentified colleague’s Assignment 2 cover letter in order to create a critical response.